thmisch/termbox.cr/README.md

 # termbox.cr
-This is a crystal wrapper around the termbox library.
+This is a crystal wrapper around the awesome [termbox2](https://github.com/termbox/termbox2) library.

-## Example
+## Examples
-The following code includes a bit of everything what termbox offers.
+The following code shows you some bits of what this wrapper can do.

 ```crystal
 require "termbox"